zakaluka/blog/aoc/d5-md5.md

 append original length in bits mod (2 pow 64) to message
 ```

-This part actually gave me some trouble becuase I thought that I had to add one bit (containing `1`) to my message in the MSB (most significant bit) slot, and then start appending `0`s or the message length immmediately after that.
+This part actually gave me some trouble because I thought that I had to add one bit (containing `1`) to my message in the MSB (most significant bit) slot, and then start appending `0`s or the message length immediately after that.
 That turns out not to be the case, and reading the RFC and other implementations on Rosetta Code provided a good solution to the problem.

 Essentially, following the message, we need to add a `0x80` 16-bit word followed by the length (restricted to 8 bytes).
 The intervening space, if any, is filled with `0` bytes.